Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer
+This project is done as a part of Technigo boot camp.
 This week’s project was to create a piece of the classic board game Cluedo.
 The focus for the project is to practice objects and arrays and also to manipulate the DOM with JavaScript.

-## The problem
+## The project

 This week was all about learning how to work with arrays, objects and how to get functions working together.

-I've spent a lot of hours trying to figure out how to shuffle the favourite weapon, but unfortunately I couldn't make it work the way I wanted it to.
-BUT this really motivated me to learn more about foreach loops and arrays and resulted in many hours of googling and researching.

 I also struggled a bit with the loading animation
 - loading on click.